 Expect a surge in seed business expansion and seed coating developments from farm chemical and plant genetics giant, Syngenta, following its recent takeover by the Chinese.

-It has total annual sales exceeding $57 billion ($US43b) a year.
+It has total annual revenue exceeding $US13b a year.

 Within China itself, the company also sees vast business growth potential.

 Theres a lot of (Chinese) affinity with this country, including within ChemChina where Ive met people who went to school here

 It is already the leading crop protection player in the Chinese market, but has just a six per cent share of total crop chemical sales.

 Syngenta is eyeing potential seed business acquisitions and related growth opportunities in plant genetics in China.

 However, Mr Fyrwald said any North Asia expansion effort would not be at the expense of the companys research and market development activity in the mature, but variable, Australian agriculture sector.

 I think you will see us doing more, not less in Australia, as part of our global research and development effort, he said while in Sydney for this months Syngenta Growth Awards.

 That local commitment is soon to include a joint venture seed care institute to research products and coating techniques and demonstrate best practice opportunities to farmers and supply channel operators.